GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 layout: post
 title: Choose how in-scope links open your PWA with Declarative Link Capturing
 subhead: |
-  Declarative Link Capturing is a proposal for a Web Application Manifest property called `"capture_links"` that lets developers determine declaratively what should happen when the browser is asked to navigate to a URL that is within the application's navigation scope, from a context outside of the navigation scope.
+  Declarative Link Capturing is a proposal for a web app manifest property called `"capture_links"` that lets developers determine declaratively what should happen when the browser navigates to a URL that is within the application's navigation scope, from a context outside of the navigation scope.
 authors:
   - thomassteiner
 date: 2021-05-18
 description: |
-  Declarative Link Capturing is a proposal for a Web Application Manifest property called "capture_links" that lets developers determine declaratively what should happen when the browser is asked to navigate to a URL that is within the application's navigation scope, from a context outside of the navigation scope.
+  Declarative Link Capturing is a proposal for a web app manifest property called "capture_links" that lets developers determine declaratively what should happen when the browser is asked to navigate to a URL that is within the application's navigation scope, from a context outside of the navigation scope.